Cerne Abbey

 A chapel dedicated to St Augustine once stood over the spring.
 It was lost at the Dissolution of the monasteries in 1539, though the well it sheltered remains.

-As the story goes, he asked whether they would rather drink water or beer.
-They chose water, and the saint struck the ground so that a spring rose up, and he cried "Cerno El", meaning "I perceive God", a play on the old name of the village, Cernel.
+He asked them whether they would rather drink water or beer.
+They chose water, and at this the saint gave thanks and struck the ground with his staff, and a clear spring rose up where there had been none.
+"Cerno El," he is said to have cried, "I perceive God", a play on Cernel, the old name of the village.
+The shepherds were baptised in the waters that had sprung up at his word.

-Following a vision of a silver well, he came to Cerne.
+Following a vision of a silver well, he made his way to Cerne.
 He bought bread and water from a shepherd, whom he paid in silver, and knew the well at once as the one from his vision.
-He built his cell beside it and lived simply on bread and spring water until his death around 871.
+He built his hermit's cell nearby and lived simply on bread and spring water, given to prayer and, it was said, to the working of many miracles, until his death around the year 900.

 Like many holy springs, the well gathered gentler customs over the years.
-It has long been thought of as a wishing and healing well, its water said to soothe sore eyes, and newborn children were once dipped in it at sunrise.
+It has long been thought of as a place of healing, its clear water said to soothe sore eyes, and newborn children were once brought to be dipped in it at sunrise.

 St Mary's Church in Cerne Abbas, the start of the short walk to St Augustine's Well